SkillSieve: A Hierarchical Triage Framework for Detecting Malicious AI Agent Skills: Discussion

-\textbf{Ethics.} Our adversarial samples inject malicious logic into benign skill templates for evaluation only.
-We do not release working exploits.
-Vulnerabilities found in ClawHub data during this work were reported to the OpenClaw security team before publication.
+\textbf{Ethics.} Adversarial samples inject malicious logic into benign templates for evaluation only, and vulnerabilities we found in ClawHub during this work were reported to the OpenClaw security team before publication.

-\textbf{Edge deployment.} Running the full experiment suite on a \$440 ARM board was not a stunt.
-Recent work on edge-based malware detection~\cite{edgellm2026, loraedge2026} demonstrates growing interest in resource-constrained security analysis.
-Existing skill scanners assume cloud infrastructure or a developer workstation.
-The triage design means 86\% of the work stays on-device at zero cost, making self-hosted scanning practical for air-gapped networks, CI/CD runners, and organizations that cannot send skill contents to third-party APIs.

-\textbf{What we would do next.} Runtime behavioral monitoring would catch the payloads our static approach misses.
+\textbf{What we would do next.} Runtime behavioral monitoring would catch the payloads static analysis misses.
 Fine-tuning a small open model on our labeled data could remove the API dependency for Layer~2.
-The framework currently targets OpenClaw skills, but the same architecture should transfer to MCP servers and LangChain tools with new rule sets.
+Cross-ecosystem transfer to Feishu/Lark is already working, and the remaining platforms (DingTalk, WeChat Work, QQ, MCP servers, LangChain tools) need only format adapters and platform-specific pattern rules.
+The area where more data would help most is Layer~1's cross-ecosystem false positive rate: scaling the labeled set past 390 skills and adding ecosystem-specific rules for JavaScript/TypeScript-heavy platforms should flatten it.